pratikbin/classic-docs/docs/learn/terra-station/download/terra-station-firefox.md

    To view more exchanges, visit the [Integrations page](../../../ecosystem/integrations.md#exchanges).

-2. Purchase tokens using your preffered exchange.
+2. Purchase tokens using your preferred exchange.

 1. Withdraw any token supported by the Terra network from your exchange.
 Every exchange is different.
 Please visit your exchange's web page for guides on how to withdraw tokens.
 Use the following steps as a generic guide.